SeaDve/Flashcards/README.md

 </p>

 ## WARNING
 This software is still far from usable.
+And, the design will most likely change and not final.

 ## Description